Dogs think, feel & learn.

 Doing this alone with your dog in your home focuses on patterns you want to repeat in your home, without a trainer present.

-By phone, I share my current and always expanding understanding of the complex concepts of behavorial neuroscience.
+By phone, I share my current and always expanding understanding of the complex concepts of behavioral neuroscience.
 Through simple step-by-step exercises designed for the level of understanding that is comfortable for you, your family and your dog.

 It's nature, it's intuitive, it's what we want and what dogs need.